maxmind/GeoIP2-python/README.rst

 MaxMind ``user_id`` and ``license_key`` or a database reader object with the path to your database file.
-After doing this, you may call the method corresponding to request type (e.g., ``city`` or ``country``), passing it the IP address you wantto look up.
+After doing this, you may call the method corresponding to request type (e.g., ``city`` or ``country``), passing it the IP address you want to look up.

 If the request succeeds, the method call will return a model class for the end point you called.
 This model in turn contains multiple record classes,